On Fujita's spectrum conjecture: Density of pseudo-effective thresholds

 Plugging in the above formula in the definition of the volume, we finally get

 where the last equality follows by definition of Riemann sum.

 \end{proof}

-Applying the above lemma to our examples we get \bdism \vol(K_{X_{k}}+M_{k})=3\int_{0}^{\frac{1}{k}}\left(D_{k}-(1-x)H_{k}\right)^{2} dx=\frac{12}{k}. \edism In particular, there is no effective birationality for those divisors as Corollary \ref{birational}.
+Applying the above lemma to our examples we get \bdism \vol(K_{X_{k}}+M_{k})=3\int_{0}^{\frac{1}{k}}\left(D_{k}-(1+x)H_{k}\right)^{2} dx=\frac{2}{9k^3}-\frac{4}{3k^2}+\frac{6}{k}. \edism In particular, there is no effective birationality for those divisors since the volume is not uniformly bounded away from $0$.
 It would be interesting to show examples where the discreteness of the set of pseudo-effective thresholds fails but the coefficients of $M_k$ are in a fix bounded set.
-In dimension $2$ there are so such examples.
+In dimension $2$ there are no such examples.
 In fact, as a consequence of the main result in \cite{Ale}, one can deduce the following.

 \begin{corollary} Let $I \in [0,1]$ be a DCC set.
 Then there is a positive real number $\delta_{I}$ such that if \begin{enumerate} \item $X$ is a smooth surface, \item the coefficients of $\Delta$ are in $I$, and \item $K_X +\Delta$ is big, \end{enumerate} then $\vol(K_{X}+\Delta)\geq \delta_{I}$. \end{corollary}